 Once the center of the American Arts and Crafts Movement, Pasadena, California is popular for its wide array of architectural styles employed by premier architects.
 Even if you aren’t a history or architecture buff, you are certain to appreciate Pasadena’s numerous historic neighborhoods.
 Prime architectural examples include Greene and Greene’s Gamble House, and Frederick Roehrig’s Castle Green.
 Let’s take a look at popular historic Pasadena neighborhoods:

 Because of its beautiful character homes and historic neighborhoods, Pasadena real estate is highly sought after.
 The city itself is extremely walkable and boasts museums, fine restaurants, hiking trails, and an enviable rapid transit system.
-With Pasadena known for the variety of its neighborhoods, some of the most popular include:
+Pasadena is known for the variety of its neighborhoods, some of the most popular include:

 Not quite 500 homes, this neighborhood was once a favorite campsite of California Indians.
 Later, large ranchos were created, and in 1869 Alfred B. Chapman acquired nearly 2,000 acres of the Santa Anita Rancho for the sum of $10.00 per acre.
 In the 1920’s, Jim Stewart and Ben Quigley opened a real estate office and began subdividing Chapman Woods into the homes we have today.